How Much Do Foster Parents Get Paid in New Brunswick?

 Beyond the daily rate, DSD provides several supplemental allowances:

-Medical coverage — All children in care are covered by NB Medicare (the provincial health plan) from the date of placement.
-This means standard physician visits and hospital care are covered without additional cost to the foster parent.
+Medical coverage — All children in care are covered by NB Medicare (the provincial health plan).
+Confirm the child's applicable coverage information with DSD.

 Recreation and activities — Annual allowances are provided for sports, arts, and camp fees.
 The intent is to ensure children in care can participate in the same social and recreational activities as their peers, reducing the isolation that can accompany placement.